Bodies of mother clutching baby found as Indonesia quake toll rises above 1,500

 Indonesia has the world’s biggest Muslim population but also pockets of Christians, including on Sulawesi, and other religions.

-The official death toll from the quake and the tsunami it triggered stands at 1,571, but it will certainly rise as bodies are recovered.
+The official death toll from the quake and the tsunami it triggered stands at 1,571, but it will certainly rise.

 Most of the dead have been found in Palu.
 Figures for more remote areas, some still cut off by destroyed roads and landslides, are only trickling in, if at all.